joshal/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

+This assignment is a means to learn about the [knitr](http://yihui.name/knitr/) package with R used to produce markdown and html files with R code embedded which is a great step towards starting a reproducible research.

 ## Loading and preprocessing the data

 For loading the data, we assume that the data is available in the `data` directory at the same level as the markdown file.
 If it is not, the data should be [downloaded](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) and unzipped in the `data` directory.
-The unzipped file is named `activity.csv`
+The unzipped file is named `activity.csv`.

 ```r